Coding-with-Adam/Dash-by-Plotly/README.md

 # If you Forked it, Support it
 A growing number of viewers are looking for high quality, professional content on Dash, which is hard to find.
 I am trying to fill that gap and help you grow in the area of analytic web apps in Python.

 My goal is to make this a sustainable project for myself and my viewers.
-This repository and my Charming Data channel is a 100% member-supported educational channel, so if it helped you, your support would mean a lot to me 🙏
+This repository and my Charming Data channel is a 100% member-supported educational channel.
+Your support would mean a lot to me 🙏
  - [Github support](https://github.com/sponsors/Coding-with-Adam)
  - [Patreon support](https://www.patreon.com/charmingdata)